 How does Sri Lanka’s aviation sector impact tourism and employment?

-The aviation sector is a critical component of Sri Lanka’s tourism industry, providing access to new markets and attracting more visitors.
+The aviation sector is an important part of Sri Lanka’s tourism industry.
+It helps connect to new markets and brings in more visitors.
 The sector also creates employment opportunities, both directly and indirectly, in areas such as transportation, hospitality, and retail.
-The growth of the aviation sector can lead to increased investment in tourism infrastructure, such as hotels and resorts, further boosting employment opportunities.
+The growth of the aviation sector can lead to more investment in tourism.
+This includes hotels and resorts, which can create more jobs.

 What strategies are in place to enhance Sri Lanka’s connectivity with global markets through aviation?

 The Sri Lankan government has implemented several strategies to enhance the country’s connectivity with global markets through aviation.
 These include developing new airport infrastructure, such as the Mattala Rajapaksa International Airport, improving existing airport facilities, and promoting airline competition.
-The government has also established air service agreements with several countries, creating new opportunities for airlines to operate in Sri Lanka.
+The government has made air service agreements with several countries.
+This creates new chances for airlines to operate in Sri Lanka.

 Bandaranaike International Airport